Breathe Your Way To Deep Sleep Tonight (+ A Guided Meditation)

 It turns out my sleep hygiene was pretty lousy.

-So I ditched the sleeping pills, weed, and wine before bed and instead researched all the ways in which I could improve my sleep quality naturally.
+So I ditched the sleep aid, weed, and wine before bed and instead researched all the ways in which I could improve my sleep quality naturally.

 Of all my research, the most surprising proven sleep hack had been under my nose all along…